d4g0/dago-is-roullete/README.md

 #   You can try it here :  https://dago-is-roullete.herokuapp.com/

-#   And you can see some funny Dom edit function on : https://github.com/d4g0/dago-is-roullete/blob/master/public/r.js
+#   And you can see some funny Dom edit functions on : https://github.com/d4g0/dago-is-roullete/blob/master/public/r.js